 Sergio Pininfarina stated that it was “one of the most beautiful American cars ever built.”
-Designer Raymond Loewy said that it was the handsomest American production car—apart from his own Studebaker Avanti, of course.
-It was the 1963 Buick Riviera coupe, and it exploded onto the American automotive scene; even in a great year for automotive design, it stood out.
+Famed industrial designer Raymond Loewy said that it was the handsomest American production car—apart from his own Studebaker Avanti, of course.
+It was the 1963 Buick Riviera coupe, and it exploded onto the American automotive scene; even in a splendid year for automotive design, it stood out.

 Over the next 36 years, Buick’s Riviera would often differentiate from its competitors with exterior design—with varying degrees of success.